 In the days leading up to the hearing, Community Power sent out emails to supporters requesting City Council raise raise the funds to be designated by the Energy Vision Advisory Committee and the Sustainability Office by $1 million from initial levels in the 2020 budget.
 This ask was in line with what the Energy Vision Advisory Committee requested in their letter to City Council.

 The letter which recommended the city use these additional funds to boost the Green Cost Share program, test innovative energy efficiency programs that make it easy for low-income folks to cut energy bills (called inclusive financing), and build the clean energy workforce the city needs to face the climate challenge.

 *** This effort did pay off in a partial win.
 At the December 6th Budget Markup hearing the Full City Council unanimously approved via a voice vote an amendment to invest an additional $350,000 in sustainability funding, with $25,000 reserved for the sustainable building policy.
 See full discussion among council members starting at the 3 Hour 10 Minute mark in this video and going until the 3 hour 23 Minute mark. ***

-Two years ago, the city council voted to raise the franchise fee on electric and gas utility bills to fund equitable climate work.
-For example, the city's Green Cost Share program has leveraged $28 million in private spending to reduce energy bills of Minneapolis residents and businesses by a projected $40 million.
+Two years ago, the city council voted to raise the franchise fee on electric and gas utility bills (by 0.5% of the total bills) to fund equitable climate work.
+The most notable example of this work is the city's Green Cost Share program, which has leveraged $28 million in private spending to reduce energy bills of Minneapolis residents and businesses by a projected $40 million.
 That's a 10:1 savings compared to the less than $4 million in city funds spent over the past several years.

 ...So Why Back Off in the Face of an Emergency?